Ashanti Alston

-Ashanti Omowali Alston (born 1954) is an anarchist activist, speaker, writer, and former member of the Black Panther Party and Black Liberation Army.
-From 1974 to 1985, he spent time in prison for bank robbery, which caused him to become further engaged in politics.
-He is currently on the Steering Committee of the Jericho Movement to free what they refer to as “political prisoners” in the US.
+Ashanti Omowali Alston (born 1954) is an anarchist activist, speaker, and writer, and former member of the Black Panther Party and Black Liberation Army.
+From 1974 to 1985 he spent time in prison for bank robbery, which caused him to become further engaged in politics.
+He is currently on the Steering Committee of the Jericho Movement to free U.S. political prisoners.
 Alston resides in Providence, Rhode Island.